How do CMG volunteers make a difference?

 Ways to volunteer for the CMG:

 - A Planning Committee plans each weekend-long gathering.
-There are three yearly Gatherings — Memorial Day weekend (Spring) in Mountain Center (starting in 2016); Labor Day weekend (Summer) in Santa Rosa; and in mid-November (Fall) in Julian and a Planning Committee for each Gathering.
-Each Planning Committee works for close to a year and they can always use helping hands and smart heads – especially as their Gathering approaches.
-These committees form soon after each Gathering, but they have sub-committees that need volunteers right up until the Gathering weekend.
-Being on a Planning Committee is an amazing chance to bond with your fellow committee members and create an experience for hundreds of other CMG men.
+There are three yearly Gatherings: Memorial Day weekend (Spring) in Mountain Center (starting in 2016); Labor Day weekend (Summer) in Foresthill, and; mid-November (Fall) again in Mountain Center.
+There is a separate Planning Committee for each Gathering.
+Each Planning Committee for next year’s Gathering form soon after one completes.
+Planning Committees meet monthly for close to a year – a bit more often during the weeks before a Gathering – and they can always use helping hands and smart heads.
+Throughout the year, sub-committees also come together under each Planning Committee, so volunteers are needed leading up to and through the Gathering weekend.
+Being on a Planning Committee or sub-committee is an amazing chance to bond with your fellow committee members and contribute to creating an experience for hundreds of other CMG men.

 - Events Committees plan the many local events and workshops held across the state.
 CMG has five events committees across the state, and the more men who work together on these events committees, the more chances we all have to “gather” between the Gatherings.
 Just one little idea is all it takes — join an Events Committee and help create our local events.

-- Volunteer at a Gathering, Weekend or Event – At every Gathering, Weekend and local event, there are needs for volunteers to help with all types of tasks.
-Volunteering is one of the best (and easiest) ways to meet new men and make a real difference.
+- Volunteer at a Gathering, Weekend or Event — At every Gathering, Weekend and local event, there are needs for volunteers to help with all types of tasks.
+Volunteering is one of the best (and easiest) ways to contribute while meeting new men and making a real difference.

 Contact the CMG to inquire about how you can volunteer (For local events, gatherings, or other ways)